 Education: Teacher as Decision Maker, The Exceptional Child, Language Development & Disorders, Language & Literacy I, Language & Literacy II, Elementary Mathematics Methods, Elementary Social Studies Methods, Student Teacher Supervision, EDU 2000 Early Field Placement, EDU 3100 Observation & Practicum, Curriculum & Instruction, Dynamics of Classroom Behavior, History of Education.

-Environmental Liberal Arts/Other Courses: Images of Nature, Voices of Community: A Writing Seminar, Poverty & Inequality in America, Human Development I, Developmental Psychology II-Adolescence.
+Sustainable Liberal Arts/Other Courses: S.L.A.T.E.
+Seminar (previously known as Images of Nature), Voices of Community: A Writing Seminar, Poverty & Inequality in America, Human Development I, Developmental Psychology II-Adolescence.

 - Reading Fluency: Effects and Considerations, Post-secondary Students